-Written proof of claim satisfactory to the Board of Trustees must be given to Allied Fund Administrators LLC within 90 days after the date of the event for which the claim is made, or as soon thereafter as is reasonably possible.
-In any case, the proof required must be sent to Allied Fund Administrators LLC or the Board of Trustees no later than 12 months following the date of service.
+Written proof of claim satisfactory to the Board of Trustees must be given to the Plan Administration Office within 90 days after the date of the event for which the claim is made, or as soon thereafter as is reasonably possible.
+In any case, the proof required must be sent to the Plan Administration Office or the Board of Trustees no later than 12 months following the date of service.
 Any claim submitted more than 12 months after the date of service will be denied.

-Allied Fund Administrators LLC will notify you of its determination within the following deadlines, unless Allied notifies you that it needs more information or an extension:
+The Plan Administration Office will notify you of its determination within the following deadlines, unless it notifies you that it needs more information or an extension:

 - Urgent Care: 72 hours

 - Non-Urgent Care: 15 days

-- o If you have already received the care: 30 days
+- If you have already received the care: 30 days

 If you disagree with the determination of the Plan Administration Office, you may appeal to the Board of Trustees by sending a letter to the Plan Administration Office, within 180 days of receiving the denial of benefits.
 The Board of Trustees will conduct an independent review of your appeal.
-Failure to appeal a determination of the Plan

-Administration Office within the time allowed is deemed a waiver of all objections to that determination.
+Failure to appeal a determination of the Plan Administration Office within the time allowed is deemed a waiver of all objections to that determination.